 Monday-Sunday: 3 pm-2 am

 The Parsons Taylor House was built in 1757 by William Parsons who surveyed Easton for the Penn family.

 Enjoy our two beautiful parks along the Delaware & Lehigh Rivers.
 Kids’ playgrounds, WI-FI, concert venues and stunning views.

-Northampton County Historical & Genealogical Society at the Sigal Museum.
-Explore the history, culture & art of the Northampton County.
+Visit the Northampton County Historical and Genealogical Society’s Sigal Museum to explore the history, art, and culture of Northampton County.